bharath12b5/mvn-linux/Building-RethinkDB-DRAFT-2.md

 # Building RethinkDB v2.3.5

-[rethinkDB](https://www.rethinkdb.com/) RethinkDB is the first open-source scalable database built for realtime applications.
+[RethinkDB](https://www.rethinkdb.com/) is the first open-source scalable database built for realtime applications.
 The instructions provided below specify the steps to build RethinkDB v2.3.5 on IBM z Systems for Ubuntu 16.04:

 ### _**General Note:**_
 * _When following the steps below please use a standard permission user unless otherwise specified_